Climdyn/qgs/README.md

 In addition to the qgs builtin Runge-Kutta integrator, the qgs model can alternatively be integrated with a package called [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) written in [Julia](https://julialang.org/), and available through the
 [diffeqpy](https://github.com/SciML/diffeqpy) python package.
-The diffeqpy pakage first installation step is done by Anaconda in the qgs environment but then you must [install Julia](https://julialang.org/downloads/) and follow the final manual installation instruction found in the [diffeqpy README](https://github.com/SciML/diffeqpy).
+The diffeqpy package first installation step is done by Anaconda in the qgs environment but then you must [install Julia](https://julialang.org/downloads/) and follow the final manual installation instruction found in the [diffeqpy README](https://github.com/SciML/diffeqpy).

 These can be summed up as opening a terminal and doing:
 ```